 St. Luke’s Anglican Church is also impressive.
 It dates back to 1884 — although the first church on this site was built in the 1830’s.

 Woodstock is the county seat for Carleton County, so you’ll also find a nice courthouse in town.

 Here’s a look at the drive from Hartland to Woodstock…

 … and Woodstock into the U.S.:

 The Bottom Line

 Woodstock is worth a brief visit, especially if you enjoy wandering around small towns and seeing historic buildings.
-A longer walk on the NB Trail through Woodstock may also be a nice idea.
+A longer walk on the NB Trail through the town may also be a nice idea.